Adopt-a-JSR/JSR-356/README.md

 Hence, in order to run the server, you can simply install GlassFish 4 b78 http://dlc.sun.com.edgesuite.net/glassfish/4.0/promoted/glassfish-4.0-b78.zip

+Currently, we have 3 clients:
-The client is a JavaFX 2.x client, depending on the same javax.websocket-api 1.0-b13.
+* A JavaFX 2.x client, depending on the same javax.websocket-api 1.0-b13.
+* An HTML 5 client, leveraging Angular.js
+* An iOS client

+All these clients can connect to the same backend.